ForgeRock/ping-android-sdk/recaptcha/recaptcha-enterprise/README.md

 ### Integration Testing

-For integration tests, use the mock provider approach:
+For integration tests, you can use mocking libraries like MockK to test the callback's interaction with the ReCaptcha SDK.

 ```kotlin
 @Test